code-ga/TUI-AirDrop/Downloads/README.md

-# TUI-AirDrop 🚀
+# Bean-CLI 🚀

-A powerful, secure, and beautiful Terminal User Interface (TUI) file-sharing application designed for local networks.
+Bean-CLI is a powerful, secure, and beautiful Terminal User Interface (TUI) file-sharing application designed for local networks.
 Think of it as AirDrop, but for your terminal.

 ![Version](https://img.shields.io/badge/version-0.3.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)